 Picking the Correct Container

 Most folks decide to plant a fruit tree in a container for easy mobility.
-For this reason, the ideal container size is between 10 – 20 gallons, big enough to support a tree and small enough to easily move.
+For this reason, the ideal container size is between 10 – 20 gallons, big enough to support a tree and small enough to move easily.

 This size is ideal if you’re growing on a patio or balcony, as well as in a window.
 You can bring the tree inside for safekeeping when the temperature gets too cold.
 Also, it is handy if you need to move your tree to the basement, shed, or garage in the wintertime.

-And containers are ideal for growing warm-weather types such as banana plants, fig trees, and citrus trees, area in which the climates are more cooling than where the trees would develop normally.
+And containers are ideal for growing warm-weather types such as banana plants, fig trees, and citrus trees, areas in which the climates are more cooling than where the trees would develop normally.

 How to Get Started

 Begin small.
 Use no bigger than a 7-gallon container.
 As the tree grows in its pot, it will get root-bound.
 Before this occurs, you can re-pot it into a bigger container.
-You can tell if your tree has developed roots in its pot by the amount of growth of the tree.
+You can tell if your tree has developed roots in its pot by the tree’s amount of growth.